axlwolf/boothiecal_playground/README.md

-# Sreeja's Photobooth App
+# BoothieCall Playground

-A modern, interactive web-based photobooth application built with React, Vite, and Tailwind CSS.
-Create, customize, and download beautiful photo strips with multiple layout options, design templates, and animated GIFs.
+A sophisticated web-based photobooth application featuring the elegant "Elegancia Nocturna" design system.
+Built with React, Vite, and Tailwind CSS, this playground allows users to create, customize, and download professional photo strips with luxury dark aesthetics and gold accents.

 ## 🌟 Features